 Health and Safety

-At AIS, we are committed to making sure our students, parents and staff stay healthy and adhering to the rules and regulations of the Belgian government.
-Specific health safety guidelines were published.
+At AIS, we are committed to making sure our students, parents and staff stay healthy and adhere to the rules and regulations of the Belgian government.
+Specific health safety guidelines were published and are listed here.